 1. When is the dog tethering law in California?

-A prosecutor must prove the following to successfully convict a defendant under this statute:
+A prosecutor must prove the following elements of the crime to convict a defendant under this statute:

 - he/she tethered, fastened, chained, tied, or restrained a dog, or caused a dog to be tethered, fastened, chained, tied, or restrained, and